backstage/backstage/packages/core-plugin-api/api-report.md

   type: string,
 ): T | undefined;

-// Warning: (ae-missing-release-tag) "githubAuthApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const githubAuthApiRef: ApiRef<
   OAuthApi & ProfileInfoApi & BackstageIdentityApi & SessionApi
 >;

-// Warning: (ae-missing-release-tag) "gitlabAuthApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const gitlabAuthApiRef: ApiRef<
   OAuthApi & ProfileInfoApi & BackstageIdentityApi & SessionApi
 >;

-// Warning: (ae-missing-release-tag) "googleAuthApiRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const googleAuthApiRef: ApiRef<
   OAuthApi &